+4. Being

-1 5.7 the facts around pregnancy Y7 Science Y11 RSE Sxd 5.8 miscarriage Х Y11 RSE Sxd 5.9 that there are choices in relation to pregnancy (with X Y11 RSE 3.9 medically and legally accurate, impartial information on ^ TTTKOL Sxd all options, including keeping the baby, adoption, abortion and where to get further help). abortion and where to get further help).
-5.10 how the different sexually transmitted infections (STIs), Y9 RSE Y11 RSE Sxd including HIV/AIDs, are transmitted, how risk can be OAG reduced through safer sex (including through condom use) and the importance of and facts about testing 5.11 about the prevalence of some STIs, the impact they Y9 RSE Y11 RSE Sxd can have on those who contract them and key facts Sxu about treatment 5.12 how the use of alcohol and drugs can lead to risky Y8 Making Y10 Health 0.12 sexual behaviour healthy 11011001111 Sxd Sonari Sonarioa choices about drinking and smoking 5.13 how to get further advice, including how and where to Y8 RSE Y11 RSE Sxd access confidential sexual and reproductive health Y9 RSE advice and treatment
+Sxd consent can be withdrawn (in all contexts, including online).
+5. Intimate and sexual relationships including sexual health 5.1 Sxd how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship Y8 Y10 5.2 Sxd that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing Y8 Y10 5.3 Sxd the facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women and menopause X Y11 5.4 Sxd that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others Y9 Y11 5.5 Sxd that there is a choice to delay sex or to enjoy intimacy without sex Y9 Y11 5.6 Sxd the facts about the full range of contraceptive choices, efficacy and options available Y9 Y11 5.7 Sxd the facts around pregnancy Y7 Science Y11 5.8 Sxd miscarriage Х Y11 5.9 Sxd that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). Х Y11 5.10 Sxd how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing Y9 Y11

+5.11 Sxd about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment Y9 Y11 5.12 how the use of alcohol and drugs can lead to risky sexual behaviour Y8 Y10 Sxd 5.13 how to get further advice, including how and where to Y8 Y11 Sxd access confidential sexual and reproductive health advice and treatment